Floorp-Projects/Floorp/extensions/spellcheck/docs/index.rst

 The working directory for this process is ``extensions/spellcheck/locales/en-US/hunspell/dictionary-sources``.

 #.
-Download the latest version of the dictionary from `SCOWL`_ homepage or
+Download the latest version of the dictionary from the `SCOWL`_ homepage or
    `SourceForce`_ as a tarball (tag.gz) and unpack it in the working directory.
    Rename the resulting folder from ``scowl-YYYY.MM.DD`` to ``scowl``.
 #.
 Run the script ``sh make-new-dict.sh`` to generate a new dictionary and make
-   sure it runs without any errors.
+   sure it runs without errors.
 For more details on this script, see the `make-new-dict.sh`_ section.
 #.
 Do a sanity check on the resulting dictionary file ``en_US-mozilla.dic``.
 For
    example, make sure that the size is about the same as the original dictionary